cderickson/MTGO-Tracker/README.md

 - - - -
 ## Data Viewing
 ### Filtering:
-	- Manipulate the data being displayed by applying filters accessible using the <b>Filter</b> button.
+	- Manipulate the data being displayed by applying filters accessible using the Filter button.
 ### Drill Down:
 	- Double-clicking on a Match row will display all Games for the selected Match.
 	- Double-clicking on a Game row will display all Plays for the selected Game.